vecn/nbots/README_DEVELOPERS.md

 To build the library and execute the unit tests run `gradle build`.
 If you do not have **gradle** installed in your system, use the wrapper, `./gradlew.sh` on unix/like systems or `gradlew.bat` on windows.

+## Three laws of Test Driven Development (TDD)
+1. You are not allowed to write any production code until you have first written a failing unit test.
+2. You are not allowed to write more of a unit test than is sufficient to fail (and not compiling is failing).
+3. You are not allowed to write more production code that is sufficient to pass the currently failing unit test.

 ## Final comments
 - This library has been tested on Windows, Max OS, Linux and Android.
 - We use CUNIT to perform the unit tests via Gradle.